100 Years of Respiratory Protection Programs

 Today, the National Personal Protective Technology Laboratory (NPPTL) at NIOSH is responsible for respirator certification.
 The primary function of this laboratory is to conduct research, testing, and post-market activities specific to personal protective equipment (including respiratory protection), thus ensuring a standard level of efficiency for all respirators used in US workplaces.

-A 100 years have passed since the first approved respirator.
+One hundred years have passed since the first approved respirator.
 While the respirators may have changed in appearance over the years, their purpose remains the same – to protect workers from the adverse effects of airborne hazards.
-From emergency responders who are the first to enter a hazardous materials incident scene, to healthcare workers treating and caring for coronavirus patients, respirators remain a critical piece of personal protective equipment.
+From emergency responders who are the first to enter a hazardous materials incident scene to healthcare workers treating and caring for coronavirus patients, respirators remain a critical piece of personal protective equipment.
 Source: Centers for Disease Control and Prevention (CDC)